davidmreed/davidmreed.github.io/_drafts/with-sharing-ownership-changes.md

 There's a couple of routes to a fix.

 The blunt-instrument approach is to run the trigger handler `without sharing`.
-In many circumstances that's fine (or required) for a trigger handler, but it's a decision that must be made based on the totality of the organization's sharing architecture and visibility needs.
+In many circumstances that's fine (or even *required*) for a trigger handler, but it's a decision that must be made based on the totality of the organization's sharing architecture and visibility needs.

 One finer-instrument fix is to use a small helper class that runs `without sharing`.
-This could be an inner class of the trigger handler, and its only job would be to perform the privileged operation that cannot succeed in the parent trigger:
+This could be an inner class of the trigger handler, and its only job would be to perform the privileged operation that cannot succeed in the parent trigger handler:

     private without sharing class ShareHelper {
         private static void addShares(List<LeadShare> shares) {